From our Free Quilt Block Pattern Library

 Press the light patch open and towards the corner.

 Repeat for the 3 remaining rectangles.
-(Remember that if you're using a directional print to alternate the position of the connector corners as you stitch.)
+Remember that if you're using a directional print to alternate the position of the connector corners as you stitch.

 With RST, stitch the second connector corner, #2, to the other end of the rectangle.

 Press flat to set the seam.
-Then trim the seam allowance to quarter inch.
+Then trim the seam allowance to a quarter inch.
 Then press the light patch open and towards the corner.

 Check to make sure the edges of the patches align.
-Trim the light fabric down if needed.

 Before moving on, use the chart below to check that your FG are the correct size.
+Make any adjustments now if needed.

 Lay out the pieces for your Evening Star quilt block.